Friends of the Settle-Carlisle Line (FoSCL)

 1. WHO ARE WE ?

-The Friends of the Settle-Carlisle Line (FoSCL) is an unincorporated, non-profit-distributing Voluntary Organisation: "our" "we" or "us" in this document.
+The Friends of the Settle-Carlisle Line (FoSCL) is a Company Limited by Guarantee: "our" "we" or "us" in this document.

 2. INFORMATION WE COLLECT

 This Statement explains the background to the collection of Personal Data.
 This is any information which identifies a Member (“you” or “your”) personally, or which can be identified as relating to you personally.

 In order to process Personal Data, we need to have a reason – called a Lawful Basis - for doing so.
 Currently we process Personal Data in accordance with either our Legitimate Interest or, if relevant and necessary, with your Consent.